Omikhleia/digiframe/README.md

 Dependencys:
 - default, digilines
-- (optional) screwdriver, mesecons_mvps
+- (optional) screwdriver, mesecons_mvps - just to play well with these when they are enabled.
-- (optional) itemframes - part of the "homedecor" modpart, and only used for crafting recipes.
+- (optional) itemframes - part of the "homedecor" modpack, and only used for crafting recipes.

 ## Nodes

-This mode provide 3 nodes:
+This mod provide 3 nodes:
-- "Digiline frame", which is similar to homedecor's "itemframe", displaying an item in the front of a thin panel.
+- "Digiline frame", which is similar to homedecor's "itemframe", displaying an item in the front of a (thin) panel.
   - Craft (shapeless): itemframe, digiline wire.
   - Digiline wiring: back side
 - "Digiline pedestal", displaying an item over an half-sized node (slap), in a way similar to anvils.
-Actually, itt tries to be clever, flat objects being displayed turned upwards (as on an anvil indeed), but cubic object being represented in their usual upright orientation.
+Actually, it tries to be clever, flat objects being displayed turned upwards (as on an anvil, indeed), but cubic object being represented in their usual upright orientation.
   - Craft (shapeless): itemframe, digiline wire, any item belonging to the wood group.
   - Digiline wiring: any side, or bottom
 - "Digiline glass", where the item is displayed inside the node (assumingly transparent, glass-like), rotating